BibleResearch/bible-notes/old_testament/prophets/haggai.md

 **IV.
 God Promises to Bless Sinful Israel  [2:10-19]**

-  - Just as anything touched by an unclean person would become unclean, so it is with God's people and even all mankind.
+  - Just as anything touched by an unclean thing would become unclean, so it is with God's people.
 God still promises to bless His people, however, in spite of their unrighteousness.

 **V. Zerubbabel: God's Signet Ring  [2:20-*23*]**